symfony/symfony-docs/components/dependency_injection/compilation.rst

 The default compiler passes are grouped into optimization passes and removal passes.
 The optimization passes run first and include tasks such as resolving references within the definitions.
-The removal passes perform tasks such removing private aliases and unused services.
+The removal passes perform tasks such as removing private aliases and unused services.
 You can choose where in the order any custom passes you add are run.
 By default they will be run before the optimization passes.